Doubly Free-Boundary Rail-Yard Dimers and Annular Gaussian Fluctuations: Technical Results

-where the contours contain $\{z_1,...,z_h\}$ and on the left side we require that the $v_i$-contour is contained in the $v_j$-contour whenever $i < j$. \end{lemma}
+where all contours contain $\{z_1,\ldots,z_h\}$, and on the left-hand side the $v_i$-contour is contained in the $v_j$-contour whenever $i<j$. \end{lemma}

-\begin{lemma} (Hurwitz's theorem)Let $\{f_k\}$ be a sequence of holomorphic functions on a connected open set $G$ that converge uniformly on compact subsets of G to a holomorphic function $f$ which is not constantly zero on G. If f has a zero of order $m$ at $z_0$ then for every small enough $\rho>0$ and for sufficiently large $k\in\NN$ (depending on $\rho$), $f_k$ has precisely $m$ zeroes in the disk defined by $|z-z_0|<\rho$, including multiplicity.
-Furthermore, these zeroes converge to $z_0$ as $k\rightarrow\infty$. \end{lemma}
+\begin{lemma} (Hurwitz's theorem) Let $\{f_k\}$ be a sequence of holomorphic functions on a connected open set $G$ that converges uniformly on compact subsets of $G$ to a holomorphic function $f$, and assume that $f$ is not identically zero on $G$.
+If $f$ has a zero of order $m$ at $z_0$, then for every sufficiently small $\rho>0$, and for all sufficiently large $k$, the function $f_k$ has exactly $m$ zeros in the disk